Annette (soundtracks): Background

 Ron and Russell initially conceived the script of Annette as a concept album in late-2010, but wanted it to be adapted into videography–feature film, as "We learned since then that movie people really need the physical, typed-out screenplay.
 But since the piece is pretty much wall-to-wall singing, we were really in a way bypassing the step of there being a screenplay."
 Much of their music had been developed when they conceptualised it as an album, and Carax asked them to write few more songs, including "Girl from the Middle of Nowhere" and "Sympathy for the Abyss" which were written for the film.

-While initially planning tas a stage production, Ron wanted to conduct the orchestra, Russell intended to play Henry McHenry (Driver's character) and opera singer Rebecca Sjöwall providing soprano vocals and serve as the female vocalist, adding that "the origin of it really was that they enjoyed doing the Ingmar Bergman project, but there were so many characters involved in order to be able to tour with that that we wanted to have a piece that had fewer featured performers.
+While initially planning as a stage production, Ron wanted to conduct the orchestra, Russell intended to play Henry McHenry (Driver's character) and opera singer Rebecca Sjöwall providing soprano vocals and serve as the female vocalist, adding that "the origin of it really was that they enjoyed doing the Ingmar Bergman project, but there were so many characters involved in order to be able to tour with that that we wanted to have a piece that had fewer featured performers.
 So it was working backwards in a certain way."
 Once the script was adapted into a film, they decided to play cameos over lead parts, giving the roles to Driver and Cotillard which would help the theatrical prospects.
 For the puppet, Carax had used a real girl for vocals, though Ron and Russell did not intend to, but appreciated the idea.

 Carax wanted their actors to sing live for the film, despite not being trained, even though Cotillard and Driver had sung in previous film roles and the former had a musical career outside film.
 This led Ron and Russell impressed with their musical approach.
-Speaking to Simon Thompson of Forbes, Ron opined: "I think it is more fun, but not necessarily that we’re molding them, but naturally, they’re more in keeping with the stylistic approach that we prefer for a movie musical."
-Ron did not feel it as an artifice of mimicking Broadway performers or reality show talents (such as American Idol), and not that "they are unable to convey exactly the right sort of tone through what they were projecting vocally in the film; it’s authentic.
+Speaking to Simon Thompson of Forbes, Ron opined: "I think it is more fun, but not necessarily that we're molding them, but naturally, they're more in keeping with the stylistic approach that we prefer for a movie musical."
+Ron did not feel it as an artifice of mimicking Broadway performers or reality show talents (such as American Idol), and not that "they are unable to convey exactly the right sort of tone through what they were projecting vocally in the film; it's authentic.
 They knew what the material was, so they worked to fit their vocals within those musical pieces."